omnistrate-oss/serverless-proxy/README.md

 Sample docker compose file exist in /dockercompose/supabase_demo.yaml folder

-You can import the docker image using the UI
+You can import the docker image using the UI using the **Import docker compose** option

 ![image](https://github.com/omnistrate/pg-proxy/assets/1789738/08a6257c-5877-41cb-a827-7ab23dbe537b)